phorton1/src-fpcalc-ffmpeg/README.md

 The build mechanism presented in this repository has been tested on Linux (x86 Ubuntu 12.04) and Windows 8 **hosts**.
 That is to say, that the above versions of ffmpeg can generally be *built* on either Linux or Windows, the exception being that the Linux ffmpeg *archive libraries* can *only* be built on a Linux host ... they are not built on a Windows machine with this system.

-This build system *should* work on any platform that presents a bash shell and which provides a gcc-like developement environment.
-It should be fairly straightfoward to modify it to inncorporate additional specific platforms (i.e. mips, OSX, etc).
+This build system *should* work on any platform that presents a bash shell and which provides a gcc-like development environment.
+It should be fairly straightforward to modify it to incorporate additional specific platforms (i.e. mips, OSX, etc).

 In general this (these) project(s) utilize **out of tree** builds, so that you can maintain builds for  *ALL* of the above configurations simultaneously if you desire.
-In fact, it is possible to set up a machine to host both Windows (cgywin) and Ubuntu (vbox) development environments, and to **share this repository** between them, so that there is a single source tree, and single result tree, and yet you can maintain builds for **ALL** of the above versions on **both** Linux and Windows hosts simultaneosly.
+In fact, it is possible to set up a machine to host both Windows (cgywin) and Ubuntu (vbox) development environments, and to **share this repository** between them, so that there is a single source tree, and single result tree, and yet you can maintain builds for **ALL** of the above versions on **both** Linux and Windows hosts simultaneously.

 ## Configuring and Building